 For example, if a Grand National horse is offered at Grand National odds of 10/1 and it wins, you will win 10 times your stake (plus your stake back).

 How are the Grand National betting odds for each horse decided?

 Which horse is going to take part in the race is anyone’s guess months in advance.
-The final line up is announced two days before the race is set to take place.
+The final lineup is announced two days before the race is set to take place.

 Injuries and not getting into the race due to the weight carried are the two biggest factors of horses missing the Grand National.
 Therefore, some people prefer to wait until the final 40 runners are announced (2 days before the race) before placing a bet on the Grand National.

 Before that, all operators have the ante-post market, which consists of the horses they believe are going to enter the Grand National.
-There are pluses and negatives with betting ante post.
-The positive is that you are likely to get better odds as there are so may horses in the market at the that stage and they can’t all run.
+There are positives and negatives with betting ante post.
+The positive is that you are likely to get better odds as there are so many horses in the market at that stage and they can’t all run.
 However, if you ante post Grand National selection doesn’t make the final 40 Grand National runners, you will lose that bet – stakes on ante-post bets are not refunded as a general rule.

-The Grand National ante post odds for 2021 became available as soon as the 2020 race was cancelled.
+The Grand National ante post odds for 2022 became available as soon as the 2021 race was over.
 It goes without saying that not all horses on the market are going to appear in the race.
 When a lot of money is placed on one horse who is considered to be a favourite, then the operators need to make his Grand National betting odds 2021 shorter.
 The opposite applies, as well.
 When there are not a lot of bets placed on a certain horse, then his odds increase as a consequence.
 This is how bookmakers try to attract potential bettors to wager with them.